A COMPLEX EXISTENCE

 Do you remember when you had that panic attack?

 It was right after you sent a text full of laughing emojis to one of your closest friends, you were recounting memories from your hang out a few weeks ago.

-But, behind the screen, you found that you couldn't breathe, and you were fighting back tears and were immensely confused.
+But, behind the screen, you found that you couldn't breathe, you were fighting back tears and you were immensely confused.

 It felt like part of you was genuinely happy, while most of you felt...stifled.

 A Complex existence.